ABraik-bit/rankedWebsite/README.md

    python manage.py runserver
    ```

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.
+Let's make AU++ even better together! 💪

-## License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🌟 Support

+If you enjoy using AU++, please consider giving us a star on GitHub! ⭐

+Happy gaming and may the best crewmate (or impostor) win! 🚀👨‍🚀👩‍🚀